FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 They are watching the Kubernetes API for changes in the custom resources, and act accordingly.
 Controllers are usually written in Go, and are compiled into a binary, but that is not a requirement.
 There are many libraries that can be used to write controllers in other languages, such as `kube-rs`#cite(<kube-rs>) for Rust, `KubeOps` for `.NET` and `Kopf` for Python.

-If the controller is made specifically for Kubernetes it usually supports its own Custom Resource.
+If the controller is made specifically for Kubernetes it usually ships with its own Custom Resource.
-Custom Resources are defined by Custom Resource Definitions (CRDs).
+Custom Resources are defined by @crd[s].
-CRDs are usually generated from the controller's source code.
+They are usually generated from the controller's source code.
 They can be scoped to a namespace, or cluster-wide.
 This will depend on how the controller is implemented and what the use case is.